 Voice separation has been long sought-after in the music industry.
 In the past, machine learning was used to train a neural network to separate a soundtrack into its component parts.
 The drawback of this audio analysis method is that the software relies on information that is presented to the neural network to estimate what the isolated audio should sound like.
 If there are sounds from sources in overlapping frequencies, they cancel each other out in a process called phase interference, resulting in lost information.
 The resulting audio will have missing gaps or sound off.
 In other words, it is impossible for these older methods to completely and convincingly isolate audio sources.
 Most open-source software, such as Spleeter, uses this method of minimizing differences.

 AudioMint’s unique AI vocal isolation software eliminates gaps in audio and produces results that are unrivaled in quality.
 Unlike previous editing software, our AI vocal remover generates high-quality audio that resembles an original, unprocessed recording.
 Below are some samples of its audio extraction capabilities compared to the open-source vocal isolator, Spleeter.

 Sample 1 (Every Time The Son Leaves by Telepathic Teddy Bear)

-As you can see from sample 1, both AudioMint and Spleeter were able to isolate the vocals, but the Spleeter version sounds distorted.
-This is due to the loss in phase information, causing a whooshing effect in the Spleeter version.
-However, the AudioMint version produces a more accurate result that sounds much closer to the original source than the Spleeter version.
+As you can hear, though both AudioMint and Spleeter were able to isolate the vocals, the Spleeter version sounds distorted.
+The lost information caused by phase interference results in the whooshing sound in Spleeter’s version.
+On the other hand, AudioMint’s AI vocal remover produced a more accurate isolation that sounds like the original source.